Home Most Beautiful Destinations Around the World15 Must-See Destinations in Calabria (Italy) in 2026

 1. Arco Magno

-You’ll need to buy tickets online and take the dedicated shuttle from the “Sotto Viadotto” parking area to Marinella Beach, then hike the rocky path.
+You’ll need to buy tickets online (€4 adults, €2 for kids under 12) and take the dedicated shuttle from the “Sotto Viadotto” parking area to Marinella Beach, then hike the rocky path.
 The trail’s pretty steep and can be slippery – definitely wear proper shoes.
-Swimming under the arch is now prohibited for safety reasons, but the protected cove still has crystal-clear water that’s perfect for a quick dip.
+Swimming and boating under the arch is strictly prohibited due to rockfall risk, and fines apply.
+You can still swim at the adjacent Arco di Enea beach, but keep your distance from the cave walls and rock face.

 Around Arco Magno, adventure seekers find a haven.